-Date Version Update Section 10 July 2020 5.0 Include guidance on mass gathering in the workplace.
-1.1 Managing Risk 23 July 2020 6.0 Updated guidance on mass gatherings in the workplace 1.1 Managing Risk 23 July 2020 6.0 Updated guidance on working from home 2.
-Who should go to work Staying COVID-19 Secure in 2020 Poster 23 July 2020 6.0 Updated guidance on ventilation and mitigating against the transmission of COVID- 19 2.2 Ventilation 23 July 2020 6.0 Include guidance on disposing of personal or business waste, including face coverings and PPE.
-5.2 Keeping your workplace clean 23 July 2020 6.0 Updated guidance on face coverings and where to wear them.
-6.1 Face Coverings 23 July 2020 6.0 Updated guidance on the use of public transport for work related travel 7.2 Work-related travel 31 July 2020 7.0 Guidance on clinically extremely vulnerable individuals returning to the workplace 2.1 Protecting people who are at higher risk 12 August 2020 8.0 Updated guidance on workforce consultation in advance of returning to work 2.
-Who should go to work 12 August 2020 8.0 Guidance on those at higher risk of COVID- 19 2.1 Protecting people who are at higher risk
+Date Version Update Section 23 July 2020 6.0 Include guidance on disposing of personal or business waste, including face coverings and PPE.
+5.2 Keeping the workplace clean 23 July 2020 6.0 Updated guidance on face coverings and where to wear them.
+6.1 Face Coverings 23 July 2020 6.0 Updated guidance on the use of public transport for work related travel 7.2 Work-related travel 31 July 2020 7.0 Guidance on clinically extremely vulnerable individuals returning to the workplace 3.1 Protecting people who are at higher risk 12 August 2020 8.0 Updated guidance on workforce consultation in advance of returning to work 3.
+Who should go to work 12 August 2020 8.0 Guidance on those at higher risk of COVID-19 3.1 Protecting people who are at higher risk 12 August 2020 8.0 Updated guidance on face coverings and where to wear them 6.1 Face coverings